dirkpetersen/slurm-gui/README.md

-# slurm-gui, Slurm made easy !
+# Slurm made easy with slurm-gui !

 **GUI/TUI frontends to squeue, sbatch and srun using the fabulous textual TUI framework**